 As I mentioned before, I often struggle to get started.
 Many of us do, but often when we get motivated to start usually there is no stopping us.
 We just need that ‘trigger’ to start and a ‘good formula’ to follow and we can usually get through the first stages of ‘uncertainty’ and start to see the positive results.

 So, for those of us who like models and order, what is a good model from which to draw some focus and inspiration during the change process?

 There are many models from which to choose, but my favourite model for understanding the ‘human psychology’ of ‘successful’ change is Kotter’s 8-Step Model in which he outlines the steps that you should take in order to ensure success in change:

-3. Create a vision: the basis of an effective strategic plan that will get you from A to B, where you want or need to be.
-Without an idea of where we are going, and what it will look like when we get there, how will we know when we have arrived.
+The basis of an effective strategic plan that will get you from A to B, where you want or need to be.
+Without an idea of where we are going, and what it will look like when we get there, how will we know when we have arrived?
 So it needs to be measurable!

-8. Institutionalise new approaches: we’re not institutions, but our ‘reptilian’ brains behave very much like them.
+We’re not institutions, but our ‘reptilian’ brains behave very much like them.
 Similar to how ‘muscle memory’ teaches us to drive, and multi-task, we must work hard to train ourselves for any changes so that the new behaviours become instinctive.
-Until then we are vulnerable to forget them.
+Until then we are vulnerable to forgetting them.

 A couple of obvious points spring to mind from these ‘principles’.

 Firstly, the need to ‘form powerful guiding coalitions’ should be obvious to us all, particularly anyone who has tried meaningful life change.
 Without a solid ’support network’ behind us, when left to our devices, even the strongest of us will ‘wobble’ from time to time.
 The message is that most cannot do it alone.
 So get help and support, and enlist the help of supportive, like-minded people.
 Avoid dissenters!